-1. Teaches kids about real life
+1. Teach kids about real life

 Nothing beats an allowance for a hands-on course in values.
-Having their own money teaches them about responsibility, consequences, saving and charity.
+Having their own money teaches them about responsibility, consequences, saving, and charity.

-2. Helps distinguish needs from wants
+2. Help distinguish needs from wants

 Do they really need that new video game or those peace sign earrings?
 Having their own money forces kids to think about what to spend it on.
 It doesn’t take long for them to realize that when it’s gone—it’s gone!

-3. Puts an end to the nickel-and-diming
+3. Put an end to the nickel-and-diming

-4. Builds trustworthiness in a child
+4. Build trustworthiness in a child

 By giving kids money to manage, you demonstrate that you trust them.
 And they soon learn that to keep the money coming, they need to become trustworthy.

-5. Promotes self-confidence
+5. Promote self-confidence

 Though many families use age to determine the amount (by age, $10 for a 10-year-old is one example), think about how much money your child needs.
 Turning money over to them that you would be spending on them anyway is a good way to start thinking about this.